Peppol International (PINT) model for Billing

 5.5.4.
 IRBM Calculation Validation Criteria

 Arithmetic calculation forms part of IRBM’s e-Invoice validation criteria.
 IRBM will check and verify that the numerical values within the invoice (e.g. totals, subtotals and taxes are mathematically accurate).
-For more information on IRBM’s calculation validation criteria, please refer to the latest IRBM e-Invoice Guideline and Specific Guideline: https://www.hasil.gov.my/en/e-invoice/e-invoice-guideline-and-catalogue/.
+For more information on IRBM’s calculation validation criteria, please refer to the latest IRBM e-Invoice Guideline and Specific Guideline: https://www.hasil.gov.my/en/e-invoice/guidelines/.

 6. Technical details